 Why You Need a ChatGPT App Framework

-ChatGPT Apps are a new UI paradigm: your code renders directly inside the ChatGPT conversation.
+[Updated 2026-02-19] ChatGPT Apps are a new UI paradigm built on the MCP Apps protocol: your code renders directly inside the ChatGPT conversation.
 But building them from scratch means solving the same infrastructure problems every time you start a project.
 A ChatGPT App framework changes that.

-TL;DR: Sunpeak is the first ChatGPT App framework.
+TL;DR: Sunpeak is the first ChatGPT App framework, built on the MCP Apps protocol.
 It gives ChatGPT App developers the same developer experience that Next.js gives web developers: a simulator, components, CLI scaffolding, testing, and deployment.

-A ChatGPT App framework provides the development infrastructure for building applications that use OpenAI’s Apps SDK runtime.
-The Apps SDK defines how ChatGPT Apps work: the protocol, the rendering model, the communication between your MCP server and ChatGPT.
+A ChatGPT App framework provides the development infrastructure for building ChatGPT Apps on top of the MCP Apps protocol.
+The protocol defines how the application works: the rendering model, the communication between your MCP server and ChatGPT.
 A framework builds on top of that to give you the tooling you actually need to develop, test, and ship apps.

 Think of it like the relationship between React and Next.js.
 React is the rendering library.
 Next.js gives you routing, server-side rendering, a dev server, and deployment.
 You can build a React app without Next.js, but most teams don’t, because the framework handles the infrastructure so you can focus on your product.

-A ChatGPT App framework does the same thing for the Apps SDK.
+A ChatGPT App framework does the same thing for ChatGPT Apps.

 The Pain of Building Without a Framework